 Researcher Spotlight: Ximena Lopez, M.D.

 After joining Children’s Health in 2010 as a pediatric endocrinologist,Dr. Ximena Lopez began working with children and adolescents with gender dysphoria—a condition in which a person does not identify with the gender assigned at birth—and quickly became an advocate in the process.
 The frequent association of gender dysphoria with mental health problems such a depression, anxiety and suicidal thoughts led Dr. Lopez to launch the GENder Education and Care, Interdisciplinary Support (GENECIS) program, a first-of-its-kind, in the southwest US.
-GENECIS provides comprehensive mental and endocrine care for these young patients.
+GENECIS provides comprehensive care for these young patients.

 Dr. Lopez is currently an Associate Professor of Pediatrics in the Pediatric Endocrinology Division of UT Southwestern and a co-chair of the Transgender Health Special Interest Group of the Pediatric Endocrine Society.

 - Gender dysphoria in children and adolescents

 A few of Dr. Lopez’s publications are here:

 - Lopez X, Stewart S, Jacobson-Dickman E. Approach to Children and Adolescents with Gender Dysphoria.
 Pediatrics in Review.
 March 2016.